Madeira River: Course

 Between Guajará-Mirim and the falls of Teotônio, the Madeira receives the drainage of the north-eastern slopes of the Andes from Santa Cruz de la Sierra to Cuzco, the whole of the south-western slope of Brazilian Mato Grosso and the northern slope of the Chiquitos sierras.
-In total this catchment area, which is slightly more than the combined area of all headwaters, is 850000 km2, almost equal in area to France and Spain combined.
+In total, this catchment area, which is slightly more than the combined area of all headwaters, is 850000 km2, almost equal in size to France and Spain combined.
 The waters flow into the Madeira from many large rivers, the principal of which, (from east to west), are the Guaporé or Iténez, the Baures and Blanco, the Itonamas or San Miguel, the Mamoré, Beni, and Madre de Dios or Mayutata, all of which are reinforced by numerous secondary but powerful affluents.
 The climate of the upper catchment area varies from humid in the western edge with the origin of the river's main stem by volume (Río Madre de Dios, Río Beni) to semi arid in the southernmost part with the Andine headwaters of the main stem by length (Río Caine, Río Rocha, Río Grande, Mamoré).

 All of the upper branches of the river Madeira find their way to the falls across the open, almost level Mojos and Beni plains, 90,000 km2 of which are yearly flooded to an average depth of about 3 ft for a period of from three to four months.

 From its source in the confluence of Madre de Dios and Mamoré rivers and downstream to Abuna River the Madeira flows northward forming border between Bolivia and Brazil.
 Below its confluence with the latter tributary the flow of river changes to north-eastward direction, inland of Rondônia state of Brazil.
 The section of the river from the border to Porto Velho has notable drop of bed and was not navigable.
 Before 2012 the falls of Teotônio and of San Antônio existed here, they had higher flow rate and bigger level drop than more famous Boyoma Falls in Africa.
 Currently these rapids are submerged by the reservoir of Santo Antônio Dam.
 Below Porto Velho the Madeira meanders north-eastward through the Rondônia and Amazonas states of north west Brazil to its junction with the Amazon.

 The 283117 ha Rio Madeira Sustainable Development Reserve, created in 2006, extends along the north bank of the river opposite the town of Novo Aripuanã.

 At its mouth is Ilha Tupinambaranas, an extensive marshy region formed by the Madeira's distributaries.